medic/cht-core/tests/scalability/README.md

 6. Generate the report using command `jmeter -g ./combined/3.3.0-combined -o ./combined-dash`
 7. Navigate to combined-dash folder and open index.html to see merged results.

+# Running tests on AWS

+Github actions monitors the cht-core repo for a new beta tag.
+This triggers the execution of our scalability suite on ec2 instances.
+The configuration for github is located in `cht-core/.github/workflows/scalability.yml`.

+### Github Action Workflow

+The action checks out cht-core and then execute two scripts.
+One start medic-os related tasks and another to execute jmeter.

+### Start Medic Script

+The script `start_ec2_medic.sh` begins by requesting an ec2 instance in the ca-central-1 region.
+While it is starting it gets the public DNS name of that instace.
+The instance is started with `user-data` script located at `cht-core/tests/scalability/medic-os.sh`.
+AWS cli requires the script be encoded in base64.
+That step is handled in the start scripts.
+This brings up medic-os in docker on that machine using the `prepare.sh` script in the `cht-infrastructure` repo.

+While docker compose is bringing up medic-os. `start_ec2_medic.sh` starts to check for API to be up by curling  `https://$PublicDnsName/api/info` until a version number is returned.

+Medic-conf and it's dependencies are now installed.
+Medic-conf then uploads standard config and the seed data which are located in `cht-core/config/standard` and `cht-core/tests/scalability/csv`.
+Then we wait for sentinel to process all these changes by checking the sentinel-meta-data processed sequence against the `_changes`  feed with the since request param.

+From here we get the ddocs update sequences.
+Stage the branch which is associated to the tag that triggered this whole flow.
+Then check that the sequence numbers have increased.
+This is a simple sanity check that the views should have warmed.
+Then complete the upgrade.

+### Start Jmeter Script

+Once the medic script completes we begin setting up for jmeter.
+The `start_jmeter_ec2.sh` script launches a new ec2 instance with the `user-data` script at `cht-core/tests/scalability/run_suite.sh`.

+The script clones cht-core and navigates to the scalability dir.
+Then installs java, nodejs, jmeter, and its plugins.
+Executes the scalability suite which is defined in the `cht-core/tests/scalability/sync.jmx`, and finally it uploads the results to an s3 bucket.